jindrichmynarz/dissertation/parts/sparql.md

 There are several concrete ways in which weights can be applied to CPV concepts.
 The matchmaker may apply an inhibiting weight to de-emphasize the concepts associated with contracts via the `pc:additionalObject` property.
+These weights are applied both to associations to the query contract and to the matched contracts.
 Similarly, qualifying concepts from the CPV's supplementary vocabulary can be discounted by a lower weight.
 Concepts inferred by query expansion can be weighted either by a fixed inhibition or inverse document frequency (IDF).